brevzin/cpp_proposals/md/sb-extensions.md

 </tr>
 </table>

-Regardless of which option you dislike the least, both are limited to only `#!c++ std::tuple`s.
-We don't have the ability to do this at all for any of the other kinds of types that can be used in a structured binding declaration - because we need to explicit list the correct number of identifiers, and we might not know how many there are.
+Regardless of which option you dislike the least, both are limited to only `std::tuple`s.
+We don't have the ability to do this at all for any of the other kinds of types that can be used in a [structured binding declaration](https://wg21.link/p0144) - because we need to explicit list the correct number of identifiers, and we might not know how many there are.

-# Proposal: Structured Bindings can Introduce a Pack
+# Proposal

-We propose to extend the structured bindings syntax to introduce a pack as the last identifier, following the usual rules of pack declarations:
+We propose to extend the structured bindings syntax to allow the user to introduce a pack as the last identifier, following the usual rules of pack declarations (must be trailing, and packs are introduced with leading `...`):

     :::c++
     std::tuple<X, Y, Z> f();